 - Create a link using Windows Sysinternals Junction, or Windows mklink

 net start wuauserv

-When, after a while, everything seems to run and update fine, delete your SoftwareDistribution.old folder.
+When, after a while, everything seems to run and update fine, you can delete your SoftwareDistribution.old folder safely.

 Move User Documents folder

 Another way for you to gain some extra free space is to move the User Documents folder (and others, like Downloads), for instance from